-This course introduces students to the use of specialized/complex medical dictation by actual physicians for the purpose of developing transcription skills.
+3 credits (2 lec, 3 lab hrs/wk)This course introduces students to the use of specialized/complex medical dictation by actual physicians for the purpose of developing transcription skills.
+Prerequisite: OA2241 with a "C" or better.

 OA2280 Cooperative Work Experience